SSAdhikari11/HR-Policy-Engine/README.md

 1st Late Entry  -> Allowed
 2nd Late Entry  -> Allowed
-3rd Late Entry  -> Allowed
-4th Late Entry  -> Deduction Applied
+3rd Late Entry  -> Deduction Applied

 Result:
 Deduction will be done based on the number of violations defined in the policy.